1. Business rate explanatory notes

 National Non-Domestic Rating Multiplier

-The local authority works out the business rates bill for a property by multiplying the rateable value of the property by the appropriate non-domestic multiplier.
-There are two multipliers: the national non-domestic rating multiplier and the small business non-domestic rating multiplier.
+We work out the business rates bill for a property by multiplying the rateable value of the property by the appropriate non-domestic multiplier.
+There are two multipliers: the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The Government sets the multipliers for each financial year, except in the City of London where special arrangements apply.

 The Valuation Office Agency may alter the valuation if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.

-Further information about the grounds on which challenges may be made and the process for doing so can be found on the VOA website
+Find further information about the grounds on which challenges may be made and how to do it.

 Business Rate Reliefs